-Welcome to Forrest County, Mississippi Genealogy & History Network.
-Our purpose is to provide free resources for genealogical and historical researchers.
+Welcome to the Forrest County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

-To share your Forrest County, Mississippi genealogy or history information, send an email to email@example.com - we will be pleased to include it here.
-If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network and go to the appropriate county.
+To share your Forrest County, Mississippi genealogy or history information, send an email to firstname.lastname@example.org - we will be pleased to include it here.
+If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network state website and choose the appropriate county.

 As a result of the favorable vote cast that day the Governor James K. Vardaman issued a proclamation calling for the organization of Forrest County on the first Monday of January, 1908.
 Its organization and establishment therefore dates from January 6, 1908, making Forrest County the seventy-eighth county in Mississippi.
 Its area was made to embrace the Second Judicial District of what was then Perry County.